Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

-Before addressing the IVGDR, it is essential to assess the ground-state properties of $^{208}\mathrm{Pb}$ predicted by the AMD model, including the binding energy per nucleon $E_B/A$, the charge radius $r_{ch}$, and the neutron skin thickness $\Delta R_{np}$, in order to verify the reliability of the adopted interactions and the quality of the ground-state description.
+Before addressing the IVGDR, it is essential to check the charge radius $r_{ch}$ and the neutron-skin thickness $\Delta R_{np}$ of $^{208}$Pb obtained with AMD.

-As mentioned above, the cooling is stopped when the experimental binding energy is reached, or when the system reaches a local minimum with an energy higher than the experimental ground-state energy.
-This means that the calculated energy and density distributions of the initial ground state $|\Phi_0\rangle$ could be different event by event if the cooling is started from different states.
-In this work, we refer to this event-by-event difference of the ground state as the initial state fluctuation.
-In Fig.~\ref{fig:rhor-200}, as an example, we plot the density profiles of $^{208}\mathrm{Pb}$ obtained with SLy4 and SkM* interactions.
-The thin lines are the results for 200 different initial ground states, and the thick lines are the 200 events averaged result.
+In practical calculations, the calculated energy and density distributions of the initial ground state $|\Phi_0\rangle$ depend on the configurations obtained by the frictional cooling method.
+As an example, we plot the density profiles of $^{208}\mathrm{Pb}$ obtained with SLy4 and SkM* interactions in Fig.~\ref{fig:rhor-200}.
+The thin lines are the results for 200 different configurations, and the thick lines are the results averaged over the configurations.